openenergysolutions/openfmb.docs/docs/openfmb/reference.md

 Once you have the demo zip file, unzip it in a place of your choosing.

 On Linux or Mac open a terminal.
-On windows open the command line. cd into the unzipped demo directory and simply run
+On windows open a cmd or powershell.
+Next cd into the unzipped demo directory and run the following command.

 ```docker-compose up```